Sandbag’s EU ETS simulator

 - From 2023 onwards, cement emissions follow the baseline scenario from New Climate Institute.

-- All other industry emissions (except hydrogen – see above) increase in line with GDP growth (forecasts by Eurostat and OECD), adjusted by a carbon efficiency improvement.
+- All other industry emissions (except hydrogen – see above) increase in line with GDP growth (forecasts by IMF and OECD), adjusted by a carbon efficiency improvement.

-In July 2021, the European Commission proposed a reform package (‘Fit-for-55‘), increasing the ambition of the ETS scheme from 43% to 61% reduction in greenhouse gas emissions by 2030.
-The package included a proposal for the introduction of a Carbon Border Adjustment Mechanism (CBAM), which would gradually replace the free allocation of permits to a number of sectors.
+In July 2021, the European Commission proposed a reform package (‘Fit for 55‘), increasing the ambition of the scheme from 43% to 61% reduction in greenhouse gas emissions by 2030 and proposing changes in the distribution of ETS allowances.
+The proposal also included the introduction of a Carbon Border Adjustment Mechanism (CBAM), which would gradually replace the free allocation of permits to a number of sectors.

 What are the model’s assumptions?